David Geelan is Deputy Head of School (Academic) and an Associate Professor in the School of Education and Professional Studies, Griffith University.

 As past Managing Director/President (2003-2010), David’s role on the Board includes general advice based on my corporate memory of ASERA and liaison with international groups like NARST.

-Rebecca is the Early Career Researcher (ECR) representative on the ASERA board.
-If you are an ECR and would like to know more about ASERA or have some ideas about ways that the association could better support you then please get in touch with Rebecca.
+Kimberley is the Early Career Researcher (ECR) representative on the ASERA board.
+If you are an ECR and would like to know more about ASERA or have some ideas about ways that the association could better support you, then please get in touch with Kimberley.